vm7608/AI-Training-2/04_Generative_AI/03_GPT/README.md

 These parameters trained using stochastic gradient descent.

-A multi-layer Transoformer decoder model is used, which applies a multi-headed self-attention operation over the input context tokens followed by position-wise feed-forward layers to produce an output distribution over target tokens:
+A multi-layer Transformer decoder model is used, which applies a multi-headed self-attention operation over the input context tokens followed by position-wise feed-forward layers to produce an output distribution over target tokens:

 <p align="center">
   <img src="https://live.staticflickr.com/65535/53225687331_d0796540f4_o.png">
   <br>
-  <i>Unsupervised pre-training objective</i>
+  <i>Unsupervised pre-training</i>
 </p>

 Where: